ykarmesh/website/content/post/FAIR/index.md

 ---
 title: 'Joined FAIR as an AI Resident'
-subtitle: 'I started working as an AI Resident with Facebook AI Research.'
+subtitle: 'I started working as an AI Resident in Facebook AI Research.'

 # Summary for listings and search engines
 summary: 'I started working as an AI Resident in Facebook AI Research.
 I will be working with Dr. Oleksandr Maksymets and Prof. Dhruv Batra on training embodied agents in the Habitat Simulator'